csalzano/power-boost-for-gravity-forms/readme.txt

 == Upgrade Notice ==

 = 3.2.0 =
-Adds support for feeds in backups and form replacements.
-Replace Forms and Local JSON features now work with plugins that allow their feeds to be exported like Gravity Flow.
+Adds support for GravityFlow feeds in backups and form replacements.
+Replace Forms and Local JSON features now restore GravityFlow feeds from .json files.
 Adds all current translation files to a folder /languages.
 Changes tested up to version number to 6.7.1.

 = 3.1.7 =
 Starts writing the .json file when form confirmations and notifications are updated.
 Stops creating .json exports of inactive forms during plugin activation.
 Changes tested up to version number to 6.6.2.